Table of Contents

 - Painful menstruation with or without abdominal symptoms.

-- Shatpushpa is also indicated for improving menstrual flow and lactation after delivery.
+- Shatpushpa is also indicated for improving menstrual flow and lactation after dethe livery.

-- It is also used as a household remedy for first-hand management of common ailments like diarrhoea, flatulence, indigestion, acute abdominal pain and fever.
+- It is also used as a household remedy for first-hand management of common ailments like diarrhea, flatulence, indigestion, acute abdominal pain and fever.

 Precautions and safety aspects